owkin/FLamby/flamby/datasets/fed_lidc_idri/README.md

 python download_ct_scans.py -o MyDirectory
 ```

-This may take some time.
+This may take a few hours, depending on your download bandwidth and your machine.

 The ``download_ct_scans.py`` script will download DICCOM files corresponding to the CT-scans as well as XML files
 containing annotations and segmentations from radiologists.